Earthquake-Warning-System/countryServer/README.md

 make
 make install
 ```
-If you encounter error such like
+If you encounter an error such as
 “protoc: error while loading shared libraries: libprotoc.so.9: cannot open shared object file”Use this command to solved
 ```
 export LD_LIBRARY_PATH=/usr/local/lib